hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 <HaiTag requiresBasis={true} />
 </HaiTags>

-If your avatar supports Face Tracking, you need to add a component to enable it.
+If your avatar has blendshapes designed for face tracking, you need to add a component for Basis to recognize them.

 This requires the [VRCFaceTracking software](https://docs.vrcft.io/).
 This guide assumes you're already familiar with VRCFaceTracking and your own hardware.